vippsas/vipps-checkout/vipps-checkout-api.md

 Full and partial Capture [`POST:epayment/v1/{reference}/capture`](https://vippsas.github.io/vipps-epayment-api/index.html#operation/capturePayment)

-**Please note**: A reservation will expire automatically after some days if it is not captured, but it can also be manually removed using the `Cancel` transaction operation.
+**Please note:** A reservation will expire automatically after some days if it is not captured, but it can also be manually removed using the `Cancel` transaction operation.
 If a transaction is already captured, the `Refund` operation must be used.
 This is because money has actually been moved at this point and must be moved back.
 See [Transaction operations](https://github.com/vippsas/vipps-checkout-api/blob/main/vipps-checkout-api.md#transaction-operations-capture-cancel-refund-details) for more information.

 # Integration partner and plugin guidelines